 When dealing with pain on the ball of the foot under the metatarsal heads, an inflamed bursal sac has to be a consideration along with capsulitis, neuroma , metatarsalgia , and sesamoiditis .
 Generally, when a patient complains of burning on the ball of the foot, neuroma and bursal sac are the first two things I explore.

-Icing the area during this period may also help reduce the symptoms.
+ICING-The area during this period may also help reduce the symptoms.

-Lastly, of course, is surgical intervention.
-Correcting a bunion or fixing a hammertoe may be the only solution for some people to ultimately rid them of their pain.
+SURGICAL INTERVENTION-Correcting a bunion or fixing a hammertoe may be the only solution for some people to ultimately rid them of their pain.
 Be sensible in your problem and try all the conservative things first, if they do not help then surgery may make sense.

 Want more information?
 CLICK HERE